yzhang33/data_api/README.md

 access githubpage by this url: [yzhang33.github.io/data_api](https://yzhang33.github.io/data_api/)

 For this assignment, I am loading data from a joke [API](https://official-joke-api.appspot.com/jokes/general/ten) in GitHub.
 I can specify what kind of jokes I want and how many jokes it returns in the JSON file.
 I am using React for my pages and deployed them in Github pages.
 Unfortunately, I forgot most React skills such as hooks and props lol.
 After I recalled all the react knowledge using google.
 I start to processing jokes using react.
+When the githubpage refreshes new jokes' data will appear.

 ### processing text
 After I read all the joke data.
 I passed jokes' setup and punchlines to a joke class that parsing texts from the JSON file I read.